MESSELMIyahya/NoorJs/docs/doc.md

 In this app we created the `App` component which has  the `ToggleButton` as child and the `App` is an accessor and it uses the `channel` plug returned `accessor` method to access the `myThemeChannel` channel data and then we created `getCurrent` arrow function that logs the current theme by using the `theme_chan` which has the sheared data and then we passed it to the onclick in the button.

-We create `ToggleButton` component which's the provider of the `myThemeChannel` channel , in this component we create the `theme` state then we added `onInit` method to check the theme in cookies and set it to the `theme` state, then we used the `channel` plug to shear the data via the `myThemeChannel` channel.
+We create `ToggleButton` component which is the provider of the `myThemeChannel` channel , in this component we create the `theme` state then we added `onInit` method to check the theme in cookies and set it to the `theme` state, then we used the `channel` plug to shear the data via the `myThemeChannel` channel.

 When the user clicks the button it will logs the current theme by accessing it form the child.

-### Roles & Best Practices
+### Rules & Best Practices

-These are a list of role and best practices that you should follow for building proforemnes scalable bug-less apps
+These are a list of role and best practices that you should follow for building performance, scalable and bug-free apps

-#### Plugs Roles
+#### Plugs Rules
 - Always use plugs and the top-level of your component function.
 - Don't use plugs inside other functions.
 - Try to use as the first operation in your component function.